 Until November 20, Freiraum quartier21 is showing “No Dancing Allowed”.
 The exhibition integrates recent history with these last three years; it asserts dance and dance spaces as entities whose transformational nature grants us the power to thrive in times of great adversity – and bravely reemerge.

-So you won’t have trouble finding it, it’s close to Mariahilferstraße, check the MQ map.
+So you won’t have trouble finding it: it’s close to Mariahilferstraße; check the MQ map.

-Looking for more (street) art in Vienna?
+Are you looking for more (street) art in Vienna?
 Follow me!